Use the Export and Import utilities in Oracle Data Pump to migrate data from one database to another.

 Oracle Database Utilities for detailed information about Data Pump and the Export and Import utilities

-Oracle provides Data Pump Export and Import to migrate (move) data from one Oracle database to another.
+Oracle provides Oracle Data Pump Export and Import to migrate (move) data from one Oracle Database instance to another.

 Migrating data by using Oracle Data Pump offers the following benefits: